bdunko/Charon-s-Obol/notes/Obol/Sprints/Sprint 06-29.md

 	- [ ] Screen shake on Charon slam.
 	- [ ] Screen shake during death.
 	- [ ] Camera zoom in/out slightly during death.
+- [ ] Remove delta labels.

 ### In Progress
+- [ ] Handle multiple projectiles at a time.
+- [ ] Add animation to circular projectile.
+- [ ] Decrease projectile speed a bit.
+- [ ] Add coin shake effect (move sprite left/right slightly)
+	- [ ] When projectile hits, have the target coin shake.
+	- [ ] When a monster attempts to activate with no target, shake.
+- [ ] Make projectile recolorable.
+Define appropriate recolor options in Global somewhere.
+- [ ] Add projectiles to all monster powers where they are relevant.
 - [ ] **Enhanced Monster Effects (Projectile animations)**
 	- [ ] Add projectiles for monster coins targetting coins in player's row.
 		- [ ] projectilesystem creates projectiles (Sprite2D with particles in charge of moving), signal when it hits